 Since Apple introduced its iconic AirPods, they’ve become its newest successful product.
 In fact, they’re one of the best true wireless earbuds on the market right now, if not the best.

 The second generation of AirPods wasn’t really a big step forward from their predecessors.
-They look identical design-wise, have the same battery life and touch controls.
+They look identical design-wise, and have the same battery life and touch controls.
 The only meaningful updates are the wireless charging case, which is optional, and the new H1 chipset that brings a better user experience.

 If we use some rational thoughts here, the new AirPods would be the equivalent of the “S” version of an iPhone.
 So, why did Apple call them the second generation?
 Well, it’s pure marketing strategies.